tiprankstipranks

 Employment / Personnel - Risk 1

-If we fail to retain our key personnel and attract additional qualified personnel, or successfully integrate our new Chief Executive Officer, our business strategy and prospects could suffer.
+If we fail to retain our key personnel and attract additional qualified personnel, our business strategy and prospects could suffer.

-Our future success and ability to implement our business strategy depends, in part, on our ability to attract and retain key personnel, and on the continued contributions of members of our senior management team and key technical personnel, each of whom would be difficult to replace.
+Our future success and ability to implement our business strategy depends, in part, on our ability to attract and retain key personnel, and on the continued contributions of members of our senior management team, key technical personnel and other qualified employees, each of whom would be difficult to replace.
 All of our employees, including our senior management, are free to terminate their employment relationships with us at any time.
 Competition for highly skilled individuals with technical expertise is extremely intense, and we face challenges in identifying, hiring and retaining qualified personnel in many areas of our business.
-Since we became a public company, there have been changes in our executive management team resulting from the hiring or departure of executives.
-In addition, integrating new employees into our team could prove disruptive to our operations, require substantial resources and management attention and ultimately prove unsuccessful.
-As previously announced, our board of directors appointed Brandon Moss as our Chief Executive Officer effective July 17, 2023.
-Even though Mr. Moss has had a long and successful career managing and scaling businesses for long-term growth, failure to continue to execute a smooth integration could affect the execution of our business strategy.
-An inability to attract and retain senior management, our inability to effectively provide for the succession of senior management, and our inability to attract and retain other key or qualified personnel could limit or delay our strategic efforts, which could have a material adverse effect on our business, financial condition, results of operations and prospects.
+An inability to attract and retain senior and middle management, an inability to effectively provide for the succession of senior management, or an inability to attract and retain other key or qualified personnel could limit or delay our ability to execute our business strategy, which could have a material adverse effect on our business, financial condition, results of operations and prospects.

 Supply Chain - Risk 1